Bicycling around Lake Bemidji

 After picking your treat, get back to the trail.
 From Library Park on the lakefront, turn onto Lake Boulevard and ride onto the campus of Bemidji State University and Diamond Point Park.

 Today, students and families flock to the park and its beaches, playground and handsome Arts and Crafts-style picnic pavilions.
-At the Recreation Center, you can rent a kayak, canoe, stand-up paddleboard or bike for only $6 an hour.
+At the Recreation Center, you can rent a kayak, canoe, stand-up paddleboard or bike.

 From the campus, the route follows Birchmont Drive past Cameron Park, which has a boat launch, playground and a broad sand beach with a shower tower.